-14. Online Resources.
-Blackboard is the main repository of online resources for the Strategy and War Course.
-On Blackboard students can access the most current versions of the syllabus, course calendar, lecture schedule, and selected readings.
+15. Online Resources.
+Blackboard is the main repository of online resources for the Strategy and Policy Course.
+On Blackboard, students can access the most current versions of the syllabus, course calendar, lecture schedule, and selected readings.
 Moreover, lecture handouts and video links will be posted on Blackboard along with other supplemental information, including material specific to individual seminars.
-Audio files of lectures can also be obtained from the NWC Classified Library.